 Retail: CBRS can be used to provide in-store coverage for retail establishments.
 This can be used to enable mobile payments, provide customer support, and improve in-store navigation.

 Hospitality: CBRS can be used to provide coverage for hotels and other hospitality facilities.
 This can be used for things like in-room entertainment, mobile check-in, and providing guest support.

 Manufacturing: CBRS can be used to provide coverage for manufacturing facilities.
 This can be used for things like factory automation, tracking inventory, and providing employee support.

 Education: CBRS can be used to provide coverage for educational institutions.
 This can be used for things like providing internet access for students, enabling mobile learning, and improving communication between teachers and students.

 Inseego Devices are CBRS Compatible

-If you'd like to learn more about CBRS and how your business can implement it into their network contact us today.
-We'll have an expert that will be able to point you in the direction of which devices are best for your current situation.
+Contact us today if you'd like to learn more about CBRS, 4G LTE, or 5G networks, and how your business can implement these into its network.
+We'll have an expert who can point you in the direction of which devices are best for your current situation.